 Who is the target group?

-This fifth call for proposals is targeted at outstanding researchers – especially beginning researchers – and academics based in research institutions or universities in Africa.
+This call for proposals is targeted at outstanding researchers – especially beginning researchers – and academics based in research institutions or universities in Africa.
 Applicants will have to demonstrate that the proposed research or activity is aligned with country/program interests and has potential institutional/individual capacity-building impact.
 The small grants targeted at junior and senior researchers at the Masters or PhD level will provide grants ranging from USD 10,000 – 30,000.
-Applications are accepted in both English and French.
-Shortlisted applicants will be required to submit full proposals and additional documentation in English in order to be eligible for the award.
-Click the links below for the calls in both languages
+Applications are accepted in English, French, and Portuguese.
+However, shortlisted applicants will be required to submit full proposals and additional documentation in English in order to be eligible for the award.